kailash-manasarovar/statement/docs/timeline/2025/february.md

 - Something is still making me a little confused, a little unable to make good decisions about my life, a little unable to put two-and-two together.
 - My guess is there's something toxic in my bathroom products still.
 - They need to ensure I don't remember [the switcheroo porn-scam](october.md#thunderbolt-clarity) which I eventually do.
-- Or, on top maybe pesticides and poisons take a while to come out of the body and still effect the mind detrimentally on the way out?
+- And, on top, maybe pesticides and poisons take a while to come out of the body and still effect the mind detrimentally on the way out?
 - Anyway.
 - I end up having to throw away nearly everything I own - clothes, shoes, soft furnishings, furniture, plastic items, electronics, everything - as it has been doused in pesticides to the extent that using or touching these items can maim or kill.
 - It is tens of thousands of pounds worth of belongings sent to the local dump.
 - And I'm horrified that all this really good stuff - most of it new - is going to the local dump.
-- I tell the police how concerned I am that people will decide to take my poisoned belongings home with them thinking it's good and decent, with no idea it's doused with pesticides, and they might let their kids sleep under my duvets or on my pillows, I mean it's just horrific.
+- I tell the police how concerned I am that people will decide to take my poisoned belongings home with them thinking they're good and decent items, with no idea they've been doused with pesticides, and they might let their kids sleep under my duvets or on my pillows, I mean it's just horrific.
 - The police are not interested.
 - I explained that all my stuff is doused in pesticides and this is what I'm going to have to do with it to the [two policewomen who turn up to disappoint humanity](january.md#i-report-hacking-drugging-poisoning-illicit-filming-and-everything-else-contained-in-this-statement-to-the-metropolitan-police).
 - I tell this to the police and the Baroness too, in one of my many missives.
 - No-one cares.
 - It's utterly extraordinary, unless they have been conspiring with Adams directly to get my brother to make sure it is all destroyed properly, but I doubt that very much and even if they did arrange something like this, it would not be sufficient to protect the general public from severe maiming by pesticides.
+- And then I realize with a start why there's no second hand shops in Spain!

 ## Release the fatbergs